guardian/facia-tool/README.md

 ### The Editions creator

-The Editions interface is used to curate content on the Editions app (currently known as The Daily iOS and Android).
-Editions also uses the fronts-client front end, and can be accessed from the Manage Editions menu on the homepage: https://fronts.code.dev-gutools.co.uk/v2
+The Editions interface is used to curate content on the Editions app (currently known as The Daily on iOS and Android).
+Editions also uses the fronts-client front end, and can be accessed from the Manage Editions menu on the [homepage](https://fronts.code.dev-gutools.co.uk/v2).

 Curation works in the same way as the main fronts tool.
 But there are these differences:

 * Fronts are part of Issues (normally one issue per day).
 You need to create or open a valid issue to make changes

 * Editions are published once instead of being continually updated and launched

-* ???
-What other differences are there from a user perspective ?

-* ???
-Are Editions pressed using Fronts press?

 ### The Config Tool